 4. Cabinets vs. Open Shelves

+Updating your cabinets is a one of my favorite ideas on how to transform your kitchen.
 Cabinets are pretty standard in most homes.
 They create much needed closed storage space while also providing structural personality for the room.
 Choose cuts and styles that will enhance the feel you’re going for without being too distracting.
 Consider multi toned cabinets between the upper and lower levels as a way to provide depth and warmth to your kitchen space.
 Image source.

 Open kitchen cabinets are a fun way to go if you have china or decor that you’d like to display.
 Open cabinets will give a much more full touch to the room and they give your kitchen a kind of living, breathing feel.
 You’ll need to make sure you can keep your cabinets nice and tidy, but otherwise, open cabinets are a fun and foolproof way to update your kitchen.
 I’m in love with the farmhouse styled kitchen below with open shelves and baskets for storage!
-Via.
+Source.

 You can also mix-and-match cabinet styles by having open cabinets on top with closed cabinets closer to the floor.
 The best of both worlds!